-1. Have a new date and location in the works when you announce the change.
 And follow up with the finalized new plan as soon as possible.
-Some of your guests will be able to change their plane tickets for a small fee, and not lose everything they spent for the wedding that isn't happening, if you give them enough notice and information.
+If you give them enough notice and information, some of your guests will be able to change their plane tickets for a small fee and not lose everything they spent on the wedding that isn't happening.

-4. Don't expect that all the members of your wedding party will be able to participate on the new date.
-Make sure you ASK your bridesmaids and groomsmen if they will do you the honor, again, rather than just expecting them to rearrange their lives.
-Surely, those who can be there won't let you down.
-But you must be careful not to put unreasonable expectations on them.
+Make sure you ask your bridesmaids and groomsmen if they will do you the honor, again, rather than just expecting them to rearrange their lives.
+Surely, those who can be there won't let you down, but you must be careful not to put unreasonable expectations on them.